 - ½ teaspoon cardamom powder – or 5 to 6 green cardamoms seeds crushed to a powder in a mortar-pestle

 - Continue to roast rava till the rava become fragrant and changes its color.
 No need to brown the rava.
 The texture will also appear crumbly, loose and light.
-Roasting rava takes about 10 to 12 minutes on a low flame.
+Roasting rava takes about 10 to 12 minutes on a low heat.

 - Once the rava becomes hot, then you have to stir non-stop so that the rava does not get browned or burnt.